Skip to main content

 Why does the report show a visit duration of 0 seconds?

 0-second visits are bounced sessions.
-A bounced session is a session that ended after the first page view.
-During a bounced session, a visitor didn’t click on any internal link.
+A bounced session is a session that ends after the first page view.
+During a bounced session, the visitor doesn't click on any internal links.
 A non-bounced session is a session with at least two page views (one from the initial load and another from interaction).
-For bounced sessions, the real duration remains unknown because they start and end on the same page, hence the 0-second duration.
+For bounced sessions, the real duration remains unknown because they start and end on the same page, which is why the duration is shown as 0 seconds.

 Bounced visits are not taken into account when calculating average visit duration.